 The average organization spends a surprising amount on business travel and other employee reimbursable expenses — 8 percent to 12 percent of its annual budget, according to research by the Aberdeen Group.
 According to an article on the FOX Business website, a new report on global business travel predicts sharp increases in travel spending over the next two years.
-More than ever, organizations need a travel expense management solution to keep these costs under control.
+More than ever, organizations need expense management software to keep these costs under control.

 This year, employees are expected to increase travel spending by 5.4 percent, according to predictions by the Global Business Travel Association (GBTA).
 FOX Business reports that the travel industry’s top five markets are:

 - The United States ($262 billion in 2012)